This page contains information about the A H Reed Memorial Park in Whareora Road, Whangarei.

 This park is named after A H Reed, a well-known New Zealand author, publisher and long distance walker.

 The site of his parents homestead is on the opposite side of Clapham Road from the upper car park.

 A H Reed was a significant player in protecting the falls from quarrying and retaining the kauri trees in the forest.

-The main entrance to the park is from Whareora Road where there is a public carpark.
+Location: Entrance is from Whareora Road where there is a public carpark.